Public Order Act 1986: Part 2 – Processions and assemblies

 Acts intended to stir up religious hatred are proscribed in POA Part 3A by the Racial and Religious Hatred Act 2006 (RRHA) with the insertion of new sections 29A to 29N.
 The RRHA bill, which was introduced by Home Secretary David Blunkett, was amended several times in the House of Lords and ultimately the Blair government was forced to accept the substitute words.

+Hatred on the grounds of sexual orientation

 To stir up hatred on the grounds of sexual orientation was to be proscribed by the Criminal Justice and Immigration Act 2008 in POA Part 3A section 29AB.
-This legislation was introduced by David Hanson MP.
+This legislation was introduced by David Hanson during his time as Minister of State affected to the Secretary of State for Justice under Jack Straw.

-The Act and Article 11 of ECHR
+The act and Article 11 of ECHR

-The Act should be considered in connection with Article 11 of European Convention on Human Rights, which grants people the rights of (peaceful) assembly and freedom of association with others.
+The act should be considered in connection with Article 11 of European Convention on Human Rights, which grants people the rights of (peaceful) assembly and freedom of association with others.

 Controversies

 Misuse of section 14

-The police have been accused by protestors and journalists of misusing the powers in section 14 on several occasions.
+The UK police have been accused by protestors and journalists of misusing the powers in section 14 on several occasions.
 During the 2009 G-20 London summit protests journalists were forced to leave the protests by police who threatened them with arrest.